kevinnguyen57/CPSC-362-03-Quick-Cuisine/README.md

 ## Programming Language
 This project will be programmed in
-- Front End: C++ and SQL
+- Front End: HTML, and CSS
-- Back End: PHP, HTML, and CSS
+- Back End: PHP, C++, and SQL
 While using MySQLWorkbench and Atom as our IDE

 ## Completed